-Key variables that drive value
+Variables that drive value in construction companies

-Increasing the value of your company
+How to increase the value of your construction company

-- Implement cash-conservation strategies
+- Implement cash-conservation strategies.

-- Perform long-term cash forecasting and modeling
+- Perform long-term cash forecasting and modeling.

-- Be diligent about accounts receivable collections
+- Be diligent about accounts receivable collections.

-- Create and implement business processes that improve efficiency and reduce waste
+- Create and implement business processes that improve efficiency and reduce waste.

-- Audit labor costs to ensure you are not overpaying unemployment taxes
+- Audit labor costs to ensure you are not overpaying unemployment taxes.

-- Diversify your client base
+- Diversify your client base.